openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests
+    1. Setup for system tests.
     2. Log in to Horizon Dashboard.
     3. Add two private networks (net01, and net02).
     4. Add one  subnet (net01_subnet01: 192.168.101.0/24, net02_subnet01, 192.168.102.0/24) to each network.
-    5. Launch instance VM_1 with image TestVM and flavor m1.micro in nova az.
+    5. Launch instance VM_1 with image TestVM and flavor m1.micro in nova availability zone.
-    6. Launch instance VM_2  with image TestVM-VMDK and flavor m1.micro vcenter az.
+    6. Launch instance VM_2  with image TestVM-VMDK and flavor m1.micro vcenter availability zone.
     7. Check abilities to assign multiple vNIC net01 and net02 to VM_1.
     8. Check abilities to assign multiple vNIC net01 and net02 to VM_2.
-    9. Check that both interfaces on each VM got a ip address.
+    9. Check that both interfaces on each instance got a ip address.
 To activate second interface on cirros edit the /etc/network/interfaces and restart network: "sudo /etc/init.d/S40network restart"
     10. Send icmp ping from VM_1 to VM_2  and vice versa.